Z1nx-1/Baro_Tarkov_Weapon_Pack/README.md

 This is a mod which brings Escape from Tarkov's weapons and items into Barotrauma!

-In no way do I claim any of the texture, models and audio to my work, all credit are to BattleState Games.
+In no way do I claim any of the texture, models and audio as my work, all credit are to BattleState Games & Daedalic Entertainment!
+Will take down if requested.